nithinphilips/tririga-manage-ps1/README.rst

        "Import-Module Tririga-Manage" | Out-file "$Profile" -append
        "Import-Module Tririga-Manage-Rest" | Out-file "$Profile" -append

 #.
-Configure the environment as described in the `Configuration`_ section above.
+Configure the environment as described in the `Configuration`_ section.

 ..
     From Source